Italy Suggested Travel Itinerary - Milan and the Lakes Region to Venice

 You are most likely to fly into Milan Malpensa Airport.
 Malpensa is located northwest of Milan, and is actually closer to Lago Maggiore than central Milan.
 From Malpensa, you can take the shuttle to Milano Centrale train station (Malpensa Shuttle departs every twenty minutes from early morning to late at night) to start your journey or to find a hotel (there are many around the train station).
 If you're coming from the smaller Linate, which is east of Milan, you can take the shorter shuttle to Milano Centrale.

 Milan Travel Resources:

 Brescia - (1 day) Brescia is often overlooked, but it's worth a night.
-From its Roman ruins to the civic museum inside the Monastery of Santa Giulia with its three churches, you might be surprised at Brescia's charm.
+From its Roman ruins to my favorite museum, the Monastery of Santa Giulia City Museum, you might be surprised at Brescia's charm.